ember-learn/guides-source/guides/v3.5.0/routing/defining-your-routes.md

 Router.map(function() {
 });
 ```
  - When a user navigates to `/posts`, the contents of `index.hbs` will be rendered.
-This is similar to a user navigating to child route of `/posts`. `/posts/index` route is child route like `/posts/comments` or `/posts/likes`.
+This is similar to a user navigating to the child route of `/posts`. `/posts/index` is child route like `/posts/comments` or `/posts/likes`.

 ### When to use an index route

 The index route is most helpful for rendering a view when the route has [dynamic segments](#toc_dynamic-segments) defined in it or there are nested routes.
 In other words, an `index` template is used to show content that should not be present on sibling and child routes.
-For example, a blog app might have an `index` route that shows a list of all posts, but if a user clicks on an post, they should see only the content for the individual post.
+For example, a blog app might have an `index` route that shows a list of all posts, but if a user clicks on a post, they should only see the content for the individual post.
 Here is how that looks in practice:

 A `templates/posts.hbs` file has the following: